jedcn/reveal-ck/doc/DEVELOPMENT.md

 3. `bundle exec rspec`

 reveal-ck tracks coverage with simplecov, and coverage will be available after specs run at `coverage/index.html`.
+It also enlists the aid of codeclimate and travis-ci to track coverage over time.

 reveal-ck aims for 100% coverage, but **does not** fail builds if it doesn't get it.